Mozart, l'opéra rock: Discography

 The first CD single featured the songs "Tatoue-moi" and "Quand le rideau tombe", and was released in 2008.
 This single was number one in sales for five weeks, and remained in the top 5 for eleven weeks.
 Other singles followed in 2009: Vivre à en crever, L'assasymphonie and Le bien qui fait mal.
 Two more singles were released in 2010: J'accuse mon père and C'est bientôt la fin.

 The first cast album consisted of 12 tracks and was released in April 2009.
 The complete recording, comprising 27 tracks, was released in September 2009.

 Six music videos were made to accompany the show: Tatoue-Moi, Vivre à En Crever, L'Assasymphonie, Le Bien Qui Fait Mal, J'accuse mon père and C'est bientôt la fin.

 The 2013 Japan production released two CDs, featuring the two casts in which Akinori Nakagawa and Koji Yamamoto alternated the roles of Mozart and Salieri.

 Film

 In November 2010, a DVD recording of the show was released.
 The show was also recorded in 3D and released theatrically in 2011.

-Takarazuka Revue released a bluray of the Star Troupe's 2019 production.
+Takarazuka Revue released a Blu-ray of the Star Troupe's 2019 production.